LuXiaohang/calculator/README.md

 Determine the validity of the expression
 Determine the priority
 Calculation
-Extended skills: factorial, power, decimal, negative
+Extended: factorial, power, decimal, negative number